chris-l/bin-packing-grid/README.md

 # &lt;bin-packing-grid&gt;

-Polymer element that fit elements into a grid using a bin-packing algorithm.
+This is a Polymer element that fit elements into a grid using a bin-packing algorithm.
+The result is similar to the grid used on pinterest and other sites.

-It will try to fill all the gaps, but in case there are gaps left, it will create div elements to fill them.
+It will try to fit everything and leave no spaces, but in case there are gaps left, it will create **div** elements to fill them.

+Also, this element is responsive.

+It uses Polymer 1.0 and it doesn't require jquery or any other library - no dependencies except Polymer itself.

 ## Demo